The Rose Centre, Belmont

 Someone Who'll Watch Over Me by Frank McGuinness.
 Directed by Steve Wright

-'Allo 'Allo, by David Croft and Jeremy Lloyd.
+'Allo 'Allo by David Croft and Jeremy Lloyd.
 Directed by Kathy Gent

 Boeing Boeing by Marc Carnoletti.
 Directed by Richard Parmee